aquinlan82/FlashlightTag/DEVELOPMENT.md

 		fixed it by looping over a smaller area.
 	* Next Steps:
 		* Figure out how to determine when you've won

+* Entry Four
+	* Accomplishments:
+		* Cleaned up which methods and variables should be public/private
+		* Added tests.
+I just added tests for some of the bigger methods and will probably make them more rigourous later, but I wanted to make sure I was thinking about how to test while writing the source code.

+	* Problems:
+		*The most difficult part of this was that I wanted to be able to use my methods with static images instead of the camera for testing, but the ofx library is really weird about converting between different types of images.
+I also didn't really write any tests for View because it mostly draws stuff to the screen, which is both easy to see is working and difficult to test automatically.